Marcos-Iorio/realtime-chat/README.md

 # Real time chat app

-A real time chat webapp with React, Express, Socket.io and Nodemon.
+A real time chat webapp with React, Express, Socket.io and MongoDB.
-The styles of the app are made with **Tailwind** and is responsive on mobile and desktop
+The styles of the app are made with **Tailwind** and its responsive on mobile and desktop

 # Demo
 (CTRL + LEFT CLICK to open in a new tab)